murucomus/BAN6420-Assignments/README.md

 Employee's details were exported to a CSV file and saved within a zipped folder named "Employee Profile."

-6. Thereafter R has been applied to unzip and display Data
+6. Thereafter R has been applied to unzip and display Data.
+The utils library has been imported for use in R to help with the unziping and displaying process.